 For 140 years, treasure hunters scoured the coast of Georgia in the United States for the SS Republic, a paddlewheel steamship that sank in 1865 in a hurricane with a reported $400,000 in gold and silver coins on board.
 In 2003 the ship was located and more than 50,000 precious coins, worth an estimated $75 million was discovered.

-While the Challenge Roth canal may not millions of pounds of lost confederate gold, if there are any treasure hunters looking for a lost fortune then they need look no further than 50 metre from the start line of Challenge Roth as that’s where my £500 Garmin 945 now lies.
+While the Challenge Roth canal may not contain millions of pounds of lost confederate gold, if there are any treasure hunters looking for a fortune then they need look no further than 50 metres from the start line – as that’s where my £500 Garmin 945 now lies.

 It was a stupid mistake.
 One I’d even predicted.
 I’d bought the Garmin a few weeks ago so that I could play music at the end of the run.
 I’d changed the wrist bands to quick release straps and, during a race simulation at a training swim, Iain had pulled the watch accidentally as he tried to swim in front of me and it had fallen off.